blueOkiris/Game-Card/README.md

 As of right now, you must manually enter the bytes using a hexeditor, however an asssembly language and assembler will be created eventually

 See the instruction set for ROMs in the [instruction set document](./docs/instr.md)

+Once a file is created, you can burn it to a ROM cartridge by attaching the cartridge to an Arduino UNO via SPI and using the rom-writer application.

+Build the x86 app with `make rom-writer-linux-x64` and upload the rom-writer sketch to your UNO with `make writer-upload`.
+Note that the shared library file created is __required__ for the x86 program to run